 Your olive tree will need a minimum of 6 hours of sunlight per day, but they don’t like full sun.
 You should let the soil drain and let the top inch dry fully before watering, so take care not to over-water.

 Be sure that you are going to enjoy having an olive tree as a companion, as some olive trees are known to have lived for more than 3000 years!

 Did you know that banana trees are not trees at all but giant herbs in the same family as orchids?
 Unless your ceiling is really high you will want to consider buying one of the dwarf varieties!
-If you want to plant from seed, they will need a couple of weeks to germinate.
+If you want to plant them from seed, they will need a couple of weeks to germinate.

 You can grow your own indoor avocado tree from the seed of a supermarket avocado!
 The trick is to stick toothpicks into the seed and suspend it over a glass of water so that half of the seed is underwater.
 Then, place the plant by a southern exposure window so it has around 6 hours of bright light.

 At a minimum of 65 degrees the seed should sprout and you can transfer it to a larger container.
 Put some sand in the bottom of the pit for easy drainage.
 Note that the tree can be cooler at night to mirror outside conditions.